thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

 ## Making the components dynamic

 We're getting there.
 Let's first make our `<tabs>` component to actually use the correct titles instead of a hard-coded list.
 In order to generate a dynamic list, we need a collection.
-We can use our component's constructor to initialize a collection that holds all tabs like this;
+We can use our component's constructor to initialize a collection that holds all tabs like this:

-{% highlight js %}
+{% highlight ts %}
 {% raw %}
 export class Tabs {

+  // typescript needs to know what properties will exist on class instances
+  tabs: Tab[];

   constructor() {
     this.tabs = [];
   }